 Not drinking enough water is a fast way to make you pull your hair out while you’re trying to teach that particularly hairy math concept.

-Having an actual water bottle with a lid helps me see how much I’ve been drinking throughout the day (I could have sworn I drank more than that!).
+Having an actual water bottle with a lid and a straw helps me see how much I’ve been drinking throughout the day (I could have sworn I drank more than that!).

 Added bonus?
 The toddler can’t dump it out the second your back is turned.